Environment

 - We improved our onboarding paperwork to be inclusive of non-binary gender identification.

-- In 2021.22 we implemented a Staff Health and Wellness Program which provides free/discounted access to group fitness classes as well as other initiatives.
+- In the 2021/2022 season, we implemented a Staff Health and Wellness Program which provides free/discounted access to group fitness classes as well as other initiatives.

 - Want to get more involved?
 We have a Sustainability Green Team, and Diversity, Equity, and Inclusion (DEI) Committee that any staff can join.